akhror-valiev/awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Hello Microverse
-> This is a new website feature for this new Module
+> This is a new Awesome book project for Module-2 that includes add and remove featuree.
+Used DOM manipulation dynamically to render the data

 ## Built With